fido-device-onboard/pri-fidoiot/README.md

 When the http server starts for the first time it will generate a self-signed certificate for https protocol.

-The subject name of the self-signed certificate is defined in the  `web-server.conf` under
+The   subject name of the self-signed certificate is defined in the  `web-server.conf` and `client.conf`.

+Uncomment `subjectAltName` and allowed list of IP and DNS in `[alt_names]` section.
+Example:

 ```
 #[ req_ext ]
   subjectAltName = @alt_names